I Shot Andy Warhol: Background

-Initially intended as a BBC documentary, the film was directed by Mary Harron who also co-wrote the screenplay with Daniel Minahan.
+Initially intended as a BBC documentary, the film was directed by Mary Harron, who co-wrote the screenplay with Daniel Minahan.

-Dr. Dana Heller, Dean of Arts and Sciences at Eastern Michigan University, argues that the film stages the conflict between Solanas and Warhol as less the result of gender politics - particularly because Solanas intended no connection between her writing and the shooting - than of the decline of print culture as represented by Solanas and the rise of new non-writing media as embodied by Warhol and the pop art movement.
-In the screenplay, Harron and Minahan describe Solanas as "banging at an ancient typewriter" and the film frequently shows her typing, for which she is mocked by Warhol and other Factory regulars.
+Dana Heller of Eastern Michigan University argues that the film stages the conflict between Solanas and Warhol as less the result of gender politics - particularly because Solanas intended no connection between her writing and the shooting - than of the decline of print culture as represented by Solanas in the face of new media as embodied by Warhol and the pop art movement.
+In the screenplay, Harron and Minahan describe Solanas as "banging at an ancient typewriter", and the film frequently shows her typing, for which she is mocked by Warhol and other Factory regulars.
 Solanas' writing is set against the new technologies of reproduction championed by Warhol.

 Many people who knew Solanas and Warhol tried to rationalize the shooting.
 Stephen Koch, who in 1973 wrote a study of Warhol's film, stated: "Valerie lives in terror of dependence: That is what the SCUM Manifesto is about, an absolute terror before the experience of need.
 Like Warhol, Solanas is obsessed with an image of autonomy, except that... she has played the obsession desperately, rather than with Warhol's famous cool."